apenwarr/redo/README.md

 changes to default.od won't cause everything to rebuild.

-# Can I set my dircolors to highlight .do files?
+# Can I set my dircolors to highlight .do files in ls output?

 Yes!
 At first, having a bunch of .do files in each directory feels like a bit of a nuisance, but once you get